⚠️ Use credit cards responsibly!

 How to protect yourself

-If you suspect that you’re a victim of employment-related identity theft then ask you’re accountant to request a wage transcript from the IRS to review wages reported in your name and help you dispute them with the IRS and the employers involved.
+If you suspect that you’re a victim of employment-related identity theft then ask your accountant to request a wage transcript from the IRS to review wages reported in your name and help you dispute them with the IRS and the employers involved.
 For unemployment identity theft then immediately do the following steps:

-1. Report the unemployment to the U.S. Department Of Labor here
+1. Report the unemployment to the U.S. Department Of Labor here.

 2. Report the fraud to your employer.
 Keep a copy of any confirmation you get.